narfdotpl/narf.pl/content/posts/music-streaming.md

 ----------

 This "I listen more" feeling was the first thing I wanted to verify against data.
-To do so, I&nbsp;created a play count graph and colored old and new tracks differently.
+To do so, I created a play count graph and colored old and new tracks differently.
 Let's take a look:

 ![](play-count.png)